What Is Rhubarb? (And How Do You Cook it?)

 Wrap fresh rhubarb in plastic, put it in the refrigerator, and don't wash it until you're ready to use it.
 Rhubarb will keep for up to a week if you store it carefully.

-If you've got a bumper crop of rhubarb and want to freeze it to use year-round, prepare it by washing and cutting it into 1-inch pieces.
+You can freeze rhubarb to use in recipes year-round.
+Prepare it by washing and cutting it into 1-inch pieces.
 Drop the pieces into boiling water for one minute, and then stop the cooking by "shocking" it.
 Scoop rhubarb out with a slotted spoon or sieve and plunge it immediately into ice water.
 Drain the cooled rhubarb pieces, spread them out on baking sheets and transfer them to the freezer.
 Once the rhubarb is frozen solid, you can store it in heavy-duty plastic bags for up to a year.

 Get more tips for freezing fruits and vegetables.